PrimeDAO/pools-contracts/README.md

 - add MORALIS_KEY to .env (Moralis has free archive nodes)
 - npx hardhat node

-Doing this will create a fork of mainnet / kovan, and try to depoloy smart contracts
+Doing this will create a fork of mainnet / kovan, and try to deploy smart contracts

 ## How to run integration tests on Kovan fork